LibreSolar/bms-c1/manual/README.md

-# Technical Specificaton Document
+# User Manual

-This specification uses [Pandoc](https://pandoc.org/) to auto-generate PDF and HTML files based on markdown content.
+This user manual uses [Pandoc](https://pandoc.org/) to auto-generate PDF and HTML files based on markdown content.

 It can be easily integrated into existing repositories and deployed via [gh-pages](https://pages.github.com).